DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 ### Similar Libraries

 [Coturn](https://github.com/coturn/coturn)
+This is an implementation of a TURN server that uses STUN.
+It can be spun up and used as a server to communicate from clients to peers.
+One notable thing about this library is that it allows the server to use "client-to-TURN-server protocols" which is remencent of how we would like to create a TCP connection via the server in our CLI.
+One way it is different is it appears that this server is primarily implemented to be a part of an ICE solution rather than a TURN solution.

 [RTCTunnel: Building a WebRTC Proxy with Go (explains link below)](https://www.doxsey.net/blog/rtctunnel--building-a-webrtc-proxy-with-go/)
+[Network tunnels over WebRTC](https://github.com/rtctunnel/rtctunnel) This application is an implmentation of WebRTC which take advantage of different NAT traversal solutions.
+The difference between this approach and what we are doing is that in this approach the author has taken advantage of a pre built library for their NAT traversal.
+We plan on making our own NAT traversal solution based entirely around TURN and no other traversal solutions.
+In this project the author then took that solution and built a TCP proxy over it.
+In our solution we will do a similar thing but we hope to do an ssh type proxy via a known TURN server at the application layer.
+One thing this project highlights that will be important to for us is the one-to-many relationship of TCP.
+This allows the TURN server to communicate from one client to a single peer or many at once.
+This project is also a great example of how an implemented NAT traversal solution would function for an application like ours.
+Overall this library is great for getting a real example of how NAT solutions can be practically used.

-[Network tunnels over WebRTC](https://github.com/rtctunnel/rtctunnel) [Archived Project for TURN SSH (Directs users to link above)](https://github.com/nobonobo/ssh-p2p) [Pure Go implementation of the WebRTC API](https://github.com/pion/webrtc) [gortc (STUN Library)](https://github.com/gortc/stun) [processone (STUN and TURN library for Erlang/Elixir)](https://github.com/processone/stun)
+[Archived Project for TURN SSH (Directs users to link above)](https://github.com/nobonobo/ssh-p2p)

+[Pure Go implementation of the WebRTC API](https://github.com/pion/webrtc) [gortc (STUN Library)](https://github.com/gortc/stun) [processone (STUN and TURN library for Erlang/Elixir)](https://github.com/processone/stun)